Graduate Application Information

 Here you can find out about deadlines, the application process and requirements to apply for your Master's Program.

-Jacobs University offers rolling admission.
+Constructor University offers rolling admission.
 Incoming applications are reviewed continuously.
 Applicants for fall 2023 need to observe the following deadlines:

 - Applicants who need a visa to begin their studies in Germany: June 1, 2023